Stanford-PinCS/pickcode-plugins/README.md

 To run the app locally, run the command `npm start` from the root of this repo.
 The command will give you the url of the running app, usually `http://localhost:5173/`.

 NOTE: The `/Sandbox` folder is deprecated.
 It may no longer be up to date or have all the proper plugin functionality.
-If you wish to use the sandbox for local testing, you may want to confirm with @pseay or @tmaster628 before starting your work.
+If you wish to use the sandbox for local testing, you may want to confirm with Preston (@pseay) or Trip (@tmaster628) before starting your work.

 To test out a plugin (for example, music), you can go to the sandbox by navigating to `http://localhost:5173/sandbox/music` (or replace `music` with the name of the plugin you want to test).
 You can write test code on the left, and press the play button to see its output on the right.